dilshadesilva/Social-Media-Engagement-Analysis-SQL/README.md

 GROUP BY `Brand Name`
 ORDER BY total_engagement DESC;

-Days of Week by Sentiment
+🏷️Days of Week by Sentiment

 SELECT
     `ï»¿Day of Week`,
     `Sentiment Label`,